ankamercier/Python-Statistical-Modelling/README.md

 # Statistical Modelling with Python

 ## :dart: Project/Goals
-There were 4 main objectives in given project:
+There were 4 main objectives in given project [^1]:
 - [x] Connection to the City Bikes API to retrieve bike stations for a specific city.
 - [x] Connection to Foursquare and Yelp APIs to retrieve points of interests (POIs) around each bike station.
 - [x] Data Parsing, Joining and Exploration of the data retrieved via APIs to gain insights to aid in model building and prediction.